-Google, Facebook, and Apple have headquarters in Ireland, but what about the Irish companies that have spread their wings and gone global?
-Here, we look at 10 Irish companies that are making big noises, both at home and abroad.
+Google, Facebook, and Apple have headquarters in Ireland, but what about the Irish companies that have spread their wings?
+Here, we look at ten Irish firms making big noises, both at home and abroad.

 Development Capital Corporation (Now DCC), founded in 1976 by Jim Flavin, is an international leader in sales, marketing, distribution and services.
 Originally set up as a company that provided venture capital to startups, it completely changed direction and has diversified into four divisions: Energy, Technology, Healthcare and Environmental.
 DCC provides products, services, distribution and logistical support across all of these sectors, the oil distribution industry being particularly profitable.
 With a presence in 13 countries, and as one of Europe’s biggest distributors of gas and oil, expect DCC’s reach to expand outside of Europe.